Diversity, Equity & Inclusion

 CPR Diversity, Equity and Inclusion Initiatives

-CPR is committed to encouraging all forms of diversity, equity and inclusion in dispute resolution, in particular increasing the participation of women and people of color in mediation, arbitration and other dispute resolution processes – especially by increasing the number of diverse neutrals selected to mediate or arbitrate disputes as well as increasing the opportunities for diverse attorneys appearing before neutrals.
+CPR is committed to encouraging all forms of diversity, equity and inclusion in dispute resolution, with a particular focus on increasing the number of diverse neutrals selected to mediate or arbitrate disputes, as well as increasing the opportunities for diverse attorneys appearing before neutrals.
+We believe these are critical imperatives to enhance the accessibility and acceptance of ADR, and to ensure that all available talent is deployed in support of dispute management.

-CPR’s continuing plan to accomplish this goal comprises four prongs:
+CPR’s ongoing plan to move the needle on diversity comprises four prongs:

-1. Growing the Pipeline: CPR is focused on attracting diverse individuals to ADR through our outreach and educational efforts and growing CPR’s panel of diverse neutrals through active recruitment efforts, including through working in collaboration with the National Bar Association, the New York State and City Bar Associations and other organizations to expand CPR’s universe of neutrals.
+CPR is focused on attracting diverse individuals to ADR through our outreach and educational efforts and growing CPR’s panel of diverse neutrals through active recruitment efforts.
+CPR has worked in collaboration with the National Bar Association, the New York State and City Bar Associations and other organizations to expand and diversify CPR’s universe of neutrals.

-For example, CPR has opened additional pathways for neutrals to become a part of the CPR Employment Arbitration Panels and Employment Related Mass Claims Master List.
+CPR has opened additional pathways for neutrals to become a part of the CPR Employment Arbitration Panels and Employment Related Mass Claims Master List.
 This pathway is intended to streamline the process and accommodate a greater range of applicants.
+As part of the above-referenced pathways programs for neutrals to join CPR’s employment work, CPR also has offered training in the arbitration process.
 Learn more about these opportunities HERE.

-2. Supporting the Pipeline: CPR does this in numerous ways:
+2. Support the Pipeline: CPR does this in numerous ways:

-3. Promotion: CPR is working to find new ways to make others aware of available diverse neutrals, and to recognize those who contribute to diversity efforts and initiatives, including by:
+3. Promote and Educate on DEI: CPR is working to find new ways to make others aware of available diverse neutrals, recognize those who contribute to diversity efforts and initiatives, and educate the community on these issues.
+These efforts include:

-CPR has created a brochure promoting its distinguished female neutrals called, Look who’s joined ADR’s Most Exclusive Club, pursuant to a generous grant by Victoria Pynchon and intends to expand on this brochure to include neutrals of color and other diverse neutrals that can be provided to in-house counsel and law firms.
+CPR has created a brochure promoting its distinguished female neutrals called, Look who’s joined ADR’s Most Exclusive Club, pursuant to a generous grant by Victoria Pynchon.

-4. Improving Selection: The most important statistic is, not how many diverse mediators and arbitrators are on a panel, but how many get selected.
-CPR is striving to improve selection rates in numerous ways:.
+4. Improve Selection: The most important statistic is not how many diverse mediators and arbitrators are on a panel, but how many get selected.
+CPR is striving to improve selection rates in numerous ways:

 CPR’s Diversity, Equity & Inclusion Statement - CPR has added to its neutral nomination letter a diversity, equity and inclusion statement encouraging parties to consider the benefits of diversity on the quality of decision-making and the role of implicit bias at the time they are selecting neutrals.